OndrejKnebl/TTNv3-LoRaVSB/DHT22/README.md

 - Averages of measured values (low power mode)

-More information on the site:  https://lora.vsb.cz/index.php/temperature-and-humidity-sensor-dht22
+More information on the site (will be added 10.
+4. 2022):  https://lora.vsb.cz/index.php/temperature-and-humidity-sensor-dht22